Antero Resources (AR) Q1 2017 Results - Earnings Call Transcript

 Let's first look at some of the key highlights from the quarter.
 Production averaged a record 2.144 Bcfe a day for the quarter, including a record 99,000 barrels a day of liquids.
 The liquids production during the quarter consisted of over 7,000 barrels a day of oil, and approximately 92,000 barrels a days of NGLs, representing a 45% increase from the prior-year quarter, and a 14% increase sequentially as we remain the largest NGL producer in Appalachia.
 The outperformance we've seen over the quarter, most notably around liquids production, plays a prominent role in our long-term strategy as it boosts our production and price realizations, which I will expand on in just a minute.
 In fact, Antero was also the largest producer in Appalachia in the first quarter on a gas equivalent basis at 2.144 Bcfe a day.

 Moving on to realized pricing during the quarter, we had another outstanding quarter for both realized gas and liquids pricing.
 We realized a $0.03 premium to NYMEX Henry Hub or $3.35 per Mcf before hedges on our gas production during the quarter, that's dry gas only.
-This is the third quarter in a row that we have realized a premium to NYMEX prices, even with local indices beginning to tighten our extensive firm transport portfolio, still proves to be a valuable asset to Antero, enabling us to continue moving our gas to the most favorable markets and consistently achieving a premium to NYMEX.
+This is the third quarter in a row that we have realized a premium to NYMEX prices.
+Even with local indices beginning to tighten, our extensive firm transport portfolio still proves to be a valuable asset to Antero, enabling us to continue moving our gas to the most favorable markets and consistently achieving a premium to NYMEX.
 We realized a natural gas hedge gain of $75 million during the quarter or $0.54 per Mcf.

 Moving forward, we believe our firm transportation and hedge book will continue to be competitive advantages for us, as uncertainty in the natural gas market is likely to continue.
-As illustrated on slide number 7 titled, largest gas hedge position in U.S. E&P. For the remainder of 2017, we're 100% hedged on our expected gas equivalent production of $3.47 per MMBtu and 96% hedged on our targeted gas production in 2018 at $3.91 per MMBtu.
+As illustrated on slide number 7, titled largest gas hedge position in U.S. E&P. For the remainder of 2017, we're 100% hedged on our expected gas equivalent production of $3.47 per MMBtu and 96% hedged on our targeted gas production in 2018 at $3.91 per MMBtu.
 Through the end of the decade, we are 84% hedged versus target gas production at $3.72 per MMBtu, which is a $0.72 per MMBtu premium to the current strip.

-Staying on the hedge topic, our hedge book is what really allowed us to continue our activity through the persistent commodity price downturn, dating back to late 2014.
-Since the first quarter of last year, Antero has grown production 22% from the first quarter of 2016, compared to its peer group that grew production of approximately 8% on average over that time period.
+Staying on the hedge topic, our hedge book is what really allowed us to continue our activity through the persistent commodity price downturn dating back to late 2014.
+Since the first quarter of last year, Antero has grown production 22% from the first quarter of 2016, compared to its peer group that grew production approximately 8% on average over that time period.
 As we said at the time, by maintaining a considerable level of activity through the downturn, we were able to lock in more favorable terms on service contracts and keep the very best crews in place.

-We've also limited the ability for crews to walkway upon a ramp in activity by leveraging our ongoing working relationships.
+We've also limited the ability for crews to walk away upon a ramp in activity by leveraging our ongoing working relationships.
 From the service provider perspective, they place a lot of value in operators like Antero as we fit nicely into their portfolio of clients that can continue development activity through the market ups and downs.
 This has of course proved to be very meaningful as we see a number of peers that are finding it difficult to line up necessary crews to meet their ramp in development activity.
 At the end of the day, it is all about delivering shareholder value and that's very difficult to accomplish when there is a lack of certainty around development plans.

 As it relates to liquids, we realized an unhedged oil price of $41.96 per barrel and an unhedged C3+ NGL price of $29.52 per barrel during the quarter or 57% of NYMEX WTI, which is above the high end of our recently updated 2017 guidance of 50% to 55%.
 The improvement in C3+ NGL realized pricing was driven primarily by the strengthening of Mont Belvieu pricing relative to WTI with local differentials improving as well.
 For oil sales, we recently entered into new six-month contracts effective April 1 of this year that will result in an improved average differential to NYMEX WTI of $5.50 to $6 per barrel.

-Moving onto our EBITDAX for the quarter, we generated $365 million in consolidated EBITDAX, a 3% increase from the prior-year quarter.
+Moving on to our EBITDAX for the quarter, we generated $365 million in consolidated EBITDAX, a 3% increase from the prior-year quarter.
 Our EBITDAX margin was $1.64 per Mcfe after adjusting for the non-controlling interest in Antero Midstream.
-When you compare this to our Marcellus F&D cost of approximately $0.45 per Mcfe for the quarter, you can see the attractiveness of our development plan, and the unlevered recycle ratios of approximately four times, which we are able to generate.
+When you compare this to our Marcellus F&D cost of approximately $0.45 per Mcfe for the quarter, you can see the attractiveness of our development plan, and the unlevered recycle ratios of approximately four times, which we're able to generate.

 As outlined on slide number 8, titled 2017 guidance and long-term outlook, all of this translates into our ability to grow production by 20% to 25% in 2017 to 2.2 Bcfe a day, while targeting annual production growth of 20% to 22% thereafter through the year 2020.
-Our integrated business plan will enable us to achieve this growth, while maintaining a drilling and completion budget within consolidated cash flow from operations through 2020, while also shrinking our leverage to the mid-twos range by the end of 2018.
-The ability to maintain these production growth levels while also deleveraging speaks to our integrated business strategy that includes best quality rock, firm transport to favorable price indices, owning our Midstream business, selling gas forward at fixed prices and the highest exposure to liquids pricing upside in Appalachia.
+Our integrated business plan will enable us to achieve this growth while maintaining a drilling and completion budget within consolidated cash flow from operations through 2020, while also shrinking our leverage to the mid-twos range by the end of 2018.
+The ability to maintain these production growth levels while also deleveraging speaks to our integrated business strategy that includes best quality rock, firm transport to favorable price indices, owning our Midstream business, selling gas forward at fixed prices, and the highest exposure to liquids pricing upside in Appalachia.
 Antero is now the most integrated natural gas and NGL producer in the U.S.

 Continuing on the liquids topic, I wanted to provide a few thoughts as it relates to our substantial core liquids rich position in Appalachia, and why Antero is focused on a liquids rich development plan going forward.
 As you can see on slide number 9, titled largest core drilling inventory in Appalachia, Antero has largest core drilling inventory in Appalachia with 3,502 undrilled locations, roughly 75% of these locations are liquids rich and as outlined in the pie chart on the slide, that's the green portion of the bars.
 Antero holds 43% of the undrilled core liquids rich locations in Appalachia.
 This significant liquids rich inventory enables us to achieve tremendous growth in our liquids production with significant exposure to liquids pricing upside, and as I will touch on later a material uplift to our realized gas prices.